vesoft-inc/nebula-docs/community/README.md

 Maintainers are the planner and designer of the repository, with the right to merge branches into the master.
 A Maintainer should:

 - Set technical directions, roadmap, and priorities for the repository
-- Drive the development forward and ensure newcomers as well as long-time contributors have a great experience
+- Drive the development forward and ensure newcomers, as well as long-time contributors have a great experience
 - Ensure the overall quality of the repository

 #### How to become a Maintainer of a Repository